Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         --------|-----------
         HMN     | 10.254.1.13
     ```
+    > Depending on the networking configuration of the system the CMN or CAN networks may not be present in SLS network data.
+If CMN or CAN networks do not exist in SLS, then no IP will be allocated for that network.

-1.  **If the following text is present** at the end of the `add_management_ncn.py` script output, then the NCN BMC was given an IP address by DHCP, and it is not at the expected IP address.
+4.  **If the following text is present** at the end of the `add_management_ncn.py` script output, then the NCN BMC was given an IP address by DHCP, and it is not at the expected IP address.
     Sample output when the BMC has an unexpected IP address.

     ```text